 My PAYE coding notice is collecting tax debt from a previous year and I can’t afford to pay the debt because of my reduced income.
 What can I do?

-HMRC have been issuing, and are continuing to issue, coding notices for the tax year 2020/21 that starts on 6 April.
-Some of these coding notices will collect underpayments of tax for previous tax years.
-It is important to check your coding notice carefully as it determines how much tax your employer must take from your pay before the rest to you.
+Sometimes underpayments of tax for previous tax years will be collected through adjustments to your tax code.
+It is important to check your coding notice carefully as it determines how much tax your employer must take from your pay before paying the rest to you.
 If you do not agree the figures in your coding notice, you should contact HMRC to have the relevant changes made.

 Any underpaid tax from prior periods would normally be collected over 12 months if it is collected through your coding notice.
-In the current circumstances, it is possible that your family finances may have changed significantly so that you would find it difficult to pay that extra tax during the next tax year.
+In the current circumstances, it is possible that your family finances may have changed significantly so that you would find it difficult to pay that extra tax over 12 months.
 If this is the case, contact HMRC without delay and ask for the debt to be collected over a longer period.
 The longest period that HMRC normally agree to spread debt collection over is three years.
-If the debt is collected over a longer period, this should mean you have more after-tax income than you would otherwise have had.

 What benefits can I claim if I lose my job?